ConnorHowell/vwflash-docs/flashing/flashing-with-vwflash.md

 <img src="../assets/images/tune_folder.png" width="700" alt="Screenshot of Tune folder" />

-The FL_xxx_x.bin file is a "full read" of your ECU, which can be used with file patching and tuning services like VehiCAL.
+The `FL_xxx_x.bin` file is a "full read" of your ECU, which can be used with file patching and tuning services like VehiCAL.
-The FD_4.CAL.bin file is the "calibration" segment of your ECU, which can be used with some tuning tools.
+The `FD_4.CAL.bin` file is the "calibration" segment of your ECU, which can be used with some tuning tools.
 The other .bin files are other segments of your ECU, for advanced tuning use.

+Typically for most use cases you will be using the `FL_xxx_x.bin` for tuning with a tool like TunerPro.

 ## Making sure everything is ready